 When visiting Vatican City, there are two lines you always have to look out for: the line for the Vatican Museums and the line to enter St. Peter’s Basilica.
 The Vatican Museums are home to 54 different galleries, housing some of the most precious artwork in the world.
-St. Peter’s Basilica, home of La Pieta, sometimes has an even longer entry line.
-As the largest church in the world, St. Peter’s Basilica houses many important works of art.
-Many art historians consider La Pieta, or “The Pity,” one of the most famous sculptures in the world.
+As the largest church in the world, many art historians consider La Pietà, or “The Pity,” one of the most famous sculptures in the world.
 In this guide, find out essentially why La Pietà is famous.

 Exclusive Access Vatican Tours

 Many people consider a trip to Vatican City the tip of a lifetime, and for good reason.
 On your Roman getaway, don’t waste any of your precious time and check out one of our Skip the Line Vatican tours.
 One of the best ways to see the Vatican without the crowds is with our VIP Vatican Gold Tour, which allows you to enter the Vatican Museums a full hour and a half before the general public.